Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/index.md

     ![nde_ut_ascans.png](../../assets/images/examples/code-samples/nde_ut_ascans.png)

-    In this example, you will learn how to write an .NDE file from a collection of UT A-Scans.
+    In this example, you will learn how to write an .nde file from a collection of UT A-scans.

     [:material-cursor-default-click: Go to this example](writing-ut-ascans.md)